viktorKorolyuk/weaponsarray/README.md

-# Weapons array
+# Weapons Array
-This is a program that we have created, we do not intend it to be used for malicious purposes only for... <--- got bored
+Weapons Array is a java-based project designed with hacker-ish tools.
+It is not indended to be used for any malicious purposes.
+This project is currently private, so only members can see it.